Thyroid Cancer

 What is Thyroid Cancer?

 Thyroid cancer starts when cells in the thyroid mutate and grow out of control.
-The majority of thyroid cancers are slow growing, or “indolent," and can be cured with treatment.
+The majority of thyroid cancers are slow growing, or “indolent," and have an excellent prognosis.
+Most thyroid cancers don't come back after treatment.
+The most common type of thyroid cancer is Papillary Thyroid Carcinoma.

-It’s normal to have few or no symptoms early on.
+It’s normal to have few or no symptoms, in part because of how slow-growing thyroid cancer is usually.
 One of the most common symptoms is a lump (growth) in your neck, called a nodule.
-This might be found during a routine physical, or you might notice it yourself.
-Other symptoms may start as the tumor grows and include:
+This might be found during a routine physical, caught on a scan of the neck or chest, or you might notice it yourself.
+Other symptoms may start as the nodule grows and include:

 Schedule an appointment with a UR Medicine provider.